 Bar Harbor is home to Acadia National Park and Mount Desert Island.
 Explore this spectacular seaside town in Frenchman Bay by land AND sea!
 We stayed at Primrose Inn in the heart of downtown.
 The city is filled with boutique shops, numerous eateries, and amazing scenery.

 While using Bar Harbor as your base camp, you will need at least a few days to explore the national park.
 If you don’t want to drive your car along the loop, you can take a tram from downtown.
+There is also a 2.5 hour guided tour around the park, or you can download this self-driving tour and go at your own pace.
 Due to high traffic, reservations are now required for Cadillac Mountain.
 We booked a sunrise reservation (4 am – 6 am) for $6 up the Cadillac Summit Road.
 Even in the mist, it was a gorgeous view and probably our favorite activity while in Acadia.

 While on the loop road, make sure to stop at Sands Beach and Thunder Hole.
 If you arrive 1-2 hours before high tide, you can hear the thunder claps the water makes against the rocks.